chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## Pending Issues

+- [ ] fix: Making one symbol public via import place quickfix makes all other symbols unimported
+- [ ] fix: Do not wrap with callable annotation
 - [ ] fix: When prefering relative import inside same package, do not add candidate if relative import exists already
 - [ ] fix: implement abstract method is put above __init__
 - [ ] feat: Consider if this should only work for dataclass/classes, for others, there is change signature